challeau/my-notes/resources/Python/eve+mongoengine.md

-##### Fetch events
+#### 6.3.1 - Fetch events

-They are raised when items have just been read from the database and are about to be sent to the client.
+They are **raised when items have just been read** from the database and are **about to be sent** to the client.
 Registered callback functions can manipulate the items as needed before they are returned to the client.

->  item fetch events will work with Document Versioning for specific document versions like `?version=5` and all document versions with `?version=all.`
+>  Item fetch events will work with Document Versioning for specific document versions like `?version=5` and all document versions with `?version=all.`

-##### Insert events
+#### 6.3.2 - Insert events

-When a POST requests hits the API and new items are about to be stored in the database, these events are fired:
+When a POST requests hits the API and **new items are about to be stored** in the database, these events are fired:
 - `on_insert` for every resource endpoint.
 - `on_insert_<resource_name>` for the specific `<resource_name>` resource endpoint.